 Cluster Munitions Coalition (CMC) Humanity & Inclusion is a co-founder of the CMC.
 Visit the CMC website to learn more about the international campaign against cluster bombs.

-The Gift that Keeps on Giving, courtesy of The Cluster Project.
+Video: Watch The Gift that Keeps on Giving, courtesy of The Cluster Project.